Republicanism in Australia

-Politically, republicanism is officially supported by the Labor Party and the Greens and is also supported by some Liberal Party members of the Australian Parliament.
-There has been an assistant minister for the republic since June 2022.
 In a referendum held in 1999, Australian voters rejected a proposal to establish a republic with a parliamentary appointed head of state.
-This was despite polls showing a majority of Australians supported the idea of a republic at the time.
+This was despite polls showing a majority of Australians supported a republic in principle for some years before the vote.

+Republicanism is officially supported by the Labor Party and the Greens.
+It is supported by some members of the Liberal Party and other members of the Australian Parliament.
+Under the first Albanese ministry, there was an assistant minister for the republic from 1 June 2022 until 29 July 2024.

 History

 Before federation

 In his journal The Currency Lad, first published in Sydney in 1832, pastoralist and politician Horatio Wills was the first person to openly espouse Australian republicanism.
 Born to a convict father, Wills was devoted to the emancipist cause and promoted the interests of "currency lads and lasses" (Australian-born Europeans).

 Some leaders and participants of the revolt at the Eureka Stockade in 1854 held republican views and the incident has been used to encourage republicanism in subsequent years, with the Eureka Flag appearing in connection with some republican groups.
 The Australian Republican Association (ARA) was founded in response to the Eureka Stockade, advocating the abolition of governors and their titles, the revision of the penal code, payment of members of parliament, the nationalisation of land and an independent federal Australian republic outside of the British Empire.
-David Flint, the national convener of Australians for Constitutional Monarchy, notes that a movement emerged in favour of a "White Australia" policy; however British authorities in Whitehall were opposed to segregational laws.
+David Flint, the national convener of Australians for Constitutional Monarchy, notes that a movement emerged in favour of a White Australia policy; however British authorities in Whitehall were opposed to segregational laws.
 He suggests that to circumvent Westminster, those in favour of the discriminatory policies backed the proposed secession from the Empire as a republic.

 One attendee of the ARA meetings was the Australian-born poet Henry Lawson, who wrote his first poem, entitled A Song of the Republic, in The Republican journal.